Night Gallery (film)

 Serling appeared in an art gallery setting as the curator and introduced a trilogy of supernatural tales by unveiling paintings (by artist Jaroslav "Jerry" Gebr) that depicted the stories.
-The original pilot theme and background music was composed by William Goldenberg.
+The pilot theme and background music was composed by William Goldenberg.

 Plot

 "The Cemetery"

 The first segment is directed by Boris Sagal with the opening narration by Serling:

 Jeremy Evans is a despicable selfish young man who murders his wealthy uncle in order to inherit his estate, both much to the detriment of his uncle's loyal butler, Osmond Portifoy.
 Shortly afterwards, Jeremy notices that a painting of the family graveyard has changed – a fresh, empty grave appears in it and soon after a coffin standing upright appears in the grave.
 Little by little, the painting depicts the return of his uncle from his burial site, moving closer and closer – or so it seems to Jeremy.
 Eventually, as someone pounds on the door, he goes mad, grabs the painting of his uncle as he protests that "You're dead!" and tumbles down the stairs to his death.
 The door opens to reveal Osmond, who - as is later revealed - orchestrated the whole thing.
 An artist friend of his created all the paintings.
 Osmond also reveals that a clause in his employer's will states that if there are no living heirs, he gets everything.
 Finally, as he looks at the painting of his boss and tells him to "rest in peace" he notices the same painting of the family cemetery.
 Just as before, a fresh grave appears, then a coffin, then Jeremy is seen in it, and finally comes the same pounding to the door.
-As he collapses in fear on the floor, the door swings open, and the screen fades to black.
+As Osmond collapses in fear on the floor, the door swings open, and the screen fades to black.